GavinHannerC/SCMP401/Notebook.md

 ##### Because I was having great difficulty connecting the ADC circuit to my Raspberry PI, my new goal is to simply learn to use the GPIO pins on my PI.

 I started by installing RPi.GPIO.
 This [website](https://pypi.python.org/pypi/RPi.GPIO) has a download folder.
 I put into a folder called gpio in /home.

+## Reflection: Presentation #1
+#### Disclaimer: as you already know, this reflection is a couple weeks late.
+I completely forgot that I had to write this after giving my first presentation

+In this presentation, I described the background of my project, what I had done so far, and my future plans for the project.
+When giving the presentation, I was still working with Professor Turner to construct the ADC circuit.
+My goals for future work included receiving and analyzing data from the ADC, building a UI, and sending the information to the user.
+I had the class help me figure out how I should accomplish my last goal of sending the information to the user.
+We decided that email would be the best format.
+I plan to incorporate that in my project.

+## Reflection: Presentation #2

+In this presentation I gave brief overview of my project, explained what I had done since the last presentation, and talked again about my goals for the project.
+To summarize what I had done, I attempted to connect the ADC circuit to my Raspberry Pi and recieve information.
+I was unable to accomplish this.
+I spent a lot of time searching for solutions to the problem that I was having.
+Most of the "solutions" that I found led me down rabbit holes that did nothing but waste time.
+I did manage to find a few useful websites and found things like the i2cdetect command that checks to see if anything is connected to the pi with i2c connection protocol.
+I used the command and determined that nothing was connected.
+My immediate goal is to remedy that.
+One of my classmates (i do not remember which one) asked me if there was any way I could tell if the the ADC was giving an output.
+That is one place to start.
+I will also try to replace batteries in the power source, connecting wires, etc. One other possibility is that the GPIO pins are not working correctly for some reason.
+To check that I will try to complete a simple project using the GPIO pins to respond to a signal and light an LED.
+Because of the stagnant state of my project, I did not have much to present on, but I was given lots of great feedback by my peers and Professor Garcia.